Cube-OS/cubeOS/docs/contributing/reporting-bugs.rst

 Creating an Issue
 -----------------

-In order to create a new bug report, navigate to the `main Kubos repo <https://github.com/kubos/kubos>`__ and click 'Issues', then click the 'New issue' button.
+In order to create a new bug report, navigate to the `main CubeOS repo <https://github.com/cubeos/cubeos>`__ and click 'Issues', then click the 'New issue' button.

-Alternatively, use this shortcut link: https://github.com/kubos/kubos/issues/new/choose
+Alternatively, use this shortcut link: https://github.com/cubeos/cubeos/issues/new/choose

 Once here, you should see a list of available issue templates.
 Click the 'Get started' button that belongs to the "Bug report" template.